MSF9119/imbibition-ratio-prediction-for-silica-nanofluid-injection/README.md

 The script reads 22 sample datapoints, developes a ML model on it to predict values ratios at t = infinity from values at t = 20 mins.
 It performs two functions:

-% mode 1: predict values at infinity from values at t = 20mins
+% mode 1: predict values at infinity from values at t = 20 mins
 % mode 2: same function as above, but it also lets you know if your stone sample is suited for silica nanofluid injection

 **1.3.
 Prediction Model:**